JosemyDuarte/quarkus-terraform-lambda-demo/README.md

 DONE.
 Now you can try your lambda just executing the last line of the terraform output, it should be something like this:
 `curl -H 'Content-Type: application/json' -X POST -d '{"name": "Josemy", "greeting":"Hello"}' https://[ACCOUNT_ID].execute-api.[REGION].amazonaws.com/beta/helloworld`

+## Disclaimer

+Please note: I'm not responsible for any costs incurred within your AWS account :-)

+Same code that the one in [plain java](https://github.com/JosemyDuarte/poc-plain-java-lambda-terraform).
+I will try a benchmark against that repo.